adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Moreover, mixins can end up containing multiple parameters, conditionality and lots of rules.
 This makes CSS more complicated.
 Complicated is hard to maintain.

 To mitigate, you can create granular mixins.
 For example, you could have a "red text" mixin.
 This is better.
-However, the declaration of that mixin is basically the same as a declaring a rule: `color: red`.
-You might as well declare that instead.
+However, the declaration of that mixin is basically the same as a declaring `color: red`.
+You may as well declare that instead.

 If you need to update the rule in multiple places, a search and replace might be all you need.
 Even if you did use a mixin, if *red* changes to *orange*, for example, the name of the mixin will need to be changed anyway.